kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 M =  [ MxA, MxB, MxD, ...
 MxN, MyA, MyB, MyD, ...
 MyN, MzA, MzB, MzD, ...
 MzN, MzC ]
 ```

 In the [readSimulationParameters](readSimulationParameters.m) function the initial magnetization vector is put together assuming equilibrity, i.e. no transverse components and the longitudinal component is defined by the proton fraction.
-Fo instance, for a single CEST pool, an MT pool and of course, a water pool.
-The magnetization vector would have 7 entries.
+For instance, for a single CEST pool, an MT pool and of course, a water pool, the magnetization vector would have 7 entries.
 This is because the transverse components of the MT pool are neglected due to the very short T<sub>2</sub>.
 The initial magnetization vector would look like this:

 ```
 M = [  Mx_water = 0,